-Last time I talked about the need to bring light to the festering skullduggeries that were rife, during the last eight years -- either through official malfeasance or private turpitude that was fostered and enabled by a general atmostmere of lawlessness.
+In an earlier essay I talked about the need to bring light to the festering skullduggeries that were rife, during the last eight years — either through official malfeasance or private turpitude that was fostered and enabled by a general atmostmere of lawlessness.
 Many people are frothing for a time of comeuppance.
-For a fierce and ferociously determined version of this drive, see "Justice after Bush: Prosecuting an outlaw administration," by Scott Horton.
+For a fierce and ferociously determined version of this drive, see "Justice after Bush: Prosecuting an Outlaw Administration," by Scott Horton.
 Nice to see folks out there who make me seem mild and moderate.

 Or, perhaps, some members of his circle have already been suborned, either by direct corruption or by the kind of blackmail trap that I caution against in another place.
 (If I could grab the lapel of every single young idealist now heading for Washington, and force them to read one thing, it would be this desperately urgent warning!)